What is Pain Reprocessing Therapy?

 Get full support with your recovery & learn powerful PRT techniques!

-In other words, it’s about teaching yourself that the pain you are feeling is not likely to be a result of structural damage or injury (at least once these have been ruled out), so that you can start to interpret the sensations as less dangerous.
+In other words, it’s about teaching yourself that the pain you are feeling is not likely to be a result of structural damage or injury (once these have been ruled out), so that you can start to interpret the sensations as less dangerous.

-It is only natural to react with fear, anxiety, disappointment and frustration when symptoms intensify or recur, yet these very emotions serve to validate the assumption that the pain is somehow threatening, and therefore keeps the process of central sensitization going strong.
+It is only natural to react with fear, anxiety, disappointment and frustration when symptoms intensify or recur, yet these very emotions serve to validate the assumption that the pain is somehow threatening, and therefore keeps the cycle of fear and pain going.

 To put it simply, pain reprocessing therapy involves cultivating a different attitude and reaction to the pain, so that the danger signal ultimately stops being fired.
 This can lead to a complete elimination of pain, as the brain no longer remains hypersensitive.